shenhuiying2017/azure-docs.es-es/articles/mobile-services/mobile-services-html-how-to-use-client-library.md

 	// Start the sign-in process.
 	authenticate();

 De este modo se inicializa el cliente Live Connect, se envía una nueva solicitud de inicio de sesión a la cuenta de Microsoft, se envía el token de autenticación devuelto a Servicios móviles y, a continuación, se muestra la información del usuario que ha iniciado sesión.
-La aplicación no se inicia hasta que la autenticación se realiza correctamente.
+La aplicación no se inicia hasta que la autenticación se realiza correctamente. <!--- //this guidance may be bad from an XSS vulnerability standpoint.
+We need to find better guidance for this

-###Almacenamiento en caché del token de autenticación
+###Caching the authentication token
-En algunos casos, la llamada al método de inicio de sesión puede evitarse después de la primera vez que el usuario se autentique.
-Puede usar [sessionStorage] o [localStorage] para almacenar en caché la identidad del usuario actual la primera vez que se inicie sesión y para que compruebe las veces posteriores si ya dispone de la identidad de usuario en la memoria caché.
-Si la caché está vacía o se produce un error en la llamada (lo que significa que el inicio de sesión actual ha caducado), será necesario pasar por el proceso de inicio de sesión.
+In some cases, the call to the login method can be avoided after the first time the user authenticates.
+We can use [sessionStorage] or [localStorage] to cache the current user identity the first time they log in and every subsequent time we check whether we already have the user identity in our cache.
+If the cache is empty or calls fail (meaning the current login session has expired), we still need to go through the login process.

     // After logging in
     sessionStorage.loggedInUser = JSON.stringify(client.currentUser);